step-security/harden-runner/README.md

 ### 🚫 Run your job without sudo access

+> Applies to GitHub-Hosted Runners

 GitHub-hosted runner uses passwordless sudo for running jobs.

 - This means compromised build tools or dependencies can install attack tools
 - If your job does not need sudo access, you see a policy recommendation to disable sudo in the insights page
-- When you set `disable-sudo` to `true`, the job steps run without sudo access to the Ubuntu VM
+- When you set `disable-sudo` to `true`, the job steps run without sudo access to the GitHub-hosted Ubuntu VM

 ### 🔔 Get security alerts

+> Applies to both GitHub-Hosted and self-hosted ARC Runners

 Install the [StepSecurity Actions Security GitHub App](https://github.com/apps/stepsecurity-actions-security) to get security alerts.